Scorsese Returning to Vegas Casino Floor for New Netflix Drama

 The streamer has given a straight‑to‑series order for an eight‑episode drama created by “Billions” co‑creators Brian Koppelman and David Levien, with Scorsese executive-producing.

 For Scorsese, Vegas casinos are crucibles of human desire, greed and survival.
-But although the new show shares a subject matter with the 1995 cinema classic, it will not be a reboot or continuation.
+But although the new show shares its subject with the 1995 cinema classic, it will not be a reboot or continuation.

 The as-yet-untitled series will plunge into the high‑stakes world of present‑day Vegas.
 At its center is Robert “Bobby Red” Redman, president of the Strip’s hottest casino hotel, who must make dangerous bets to secure his position, expand his empire and outmaneuver his cutthroat rivals.